tor-actions/tor-browser-build/projects/go/README.md

   We have another project (`go-bootstrap`) to provide it, and we make all targets use the `linux-x86_64` bootstrapper, since we don't need to cross-compile anything with it.
-- On Android, we include a patch to fix a temporary directory whose path might end up on binaries under some circumstances.
 - We create a compiler wrapper to include our custom arguments on macOS and on Windows because the `make.bash` script seems to lose our arguments.